Expressway S17 (Poland)

 Expressway S17 or express road S17 (pl.
 Droga ekspresowa S17) is a Polish highway which, when completed, will run from Warsaw through Lublin to the border crossing with Ukraine at Hrebenne/Rava-Ruska.

-As of 2024, 163 km out of planned 310 km are opened to traffic: the main section running from Warsaw through Lublin to Piaski, as well as bypasses of Tomaszów Lubelski and Hrebenne.
-The section from Piaski to the border with Ukraine is planned to get completed by 2028.
+As of May 2026, 163 km out of planned 310 km are opened to traffic: the main section running from Warsaw through Lublin to Piaski, as well as bypasses of Tomaszów Lubelski and Hrebenne.
+The section from Piaski to the border with Ukraine is planned to get opened in stages from 2027 to 2031.